-In addition to providing an annual report for parents on their child's progress, any pupil that is on the special educational needs register at St White's school is offered meetings to review and rewrite their plans every term.
+In addition to providing an annual report for parents on their child's progress, any child that is on the special educational needs register at St White's school is offered meetings to review and rewrite their plans every term.
 These meetings replace the school's parent evenings as they are substantial.
 The child, their parents, the class teacher, the inclusion lead and any outside professional involved are invited to these meetings to discuss the progress and next steps for the child which will include a discussion about activities that will be planned and interventions that will be implemented.
 The previous My Plan/My Plan Plus is reviewed at the meeting so that successes, including any approaches that are working at home and in school, can be celebrated.
 The next My Plan/My Plan Plus is then generated by adapting the previous plan if necessary and designing new outcomes where appropriate.
 A child with a My Plan has a meeting of 30 minutes and a My Plan Plus meeting is 1 hour long.

-Any pupil at St White's school who has an ECHP will continue to have My Plan Plus meetings every term to ensure that their progress is closely monitored and they receive effective, targeted support.
+Any child at St White's school who has an ECHP will continue to have My Plan Plus meetings every term to ensure that their progress is closely monitored and they receive effective, targeted support.

 These discussions are designed to build confidence in the actions being taken by the school, and involve the parent/carer in the process by outlining how they can continue to support their child effectively at home, which strengthens the impact of SEN support.
 The meetings also provide essential information on the impact of SEN support outside school and enable the sharing of any changes in the child's needs.

 These discussions are held with the child, parent/carer, class teacher and Inclusion Lead as together we can share a good knowledge and understanding of the child's needs and attainment.
-The meetings provide an opportunity for the parent to share their concerns and, together with the child and teacher, agree their aspirations for the pupil.
+The meetings provide an opportunity for the parent to share their concerns and, together with the child and teacher, agree their aspirations for the child.

 Staff at St White's school receive training in how to run these meetings effectively and the school has clear expectations of what level of information should be shared during these sessions.
 During the sessions a new plan is created and this is always shared with all parties (parents/carers/child, teacher, Inclusion lead) so that all can ensure that the planned outcomes are well supported.
-Teaching Strategies All children and young people with SEND are valued, respected and equal members of the school community.
-Their individual learning styles are considered by each teacher and support staff during planning, assessment and learning activities, as are those of their peers.